per person /

 Session 4

-Contribution of the fisheries sector to the economic development of the country
+Production Contribution of fisheries sector to the economic development of the country.

 PPT9 Production